PaulApivat/paulapivat/content/post/statistics_probability/index.md

 Here is our result:

 ![permutations](./permutations.png)

+Permutations can be useful when you have varied user journeys through your product and you want to figure out all the possible paths.
+With this short python script, you can easily print out all options for consideration.

 For more content on data science, machine learning, R, Python, SQL and more, [find me on Twitter](https://twitter.com/paulapivat).